 It is my pleasure and privilege to serve the people of Royal Sutton Coldfield.
-As your Member of Parliament I always work hard to help local residents and to champion the issues of importance to our town.
+I always work hard to help local residents and to champion the issues of importance to our town.

 I hope that this website provides you with a useful insight into some of the work I do on behalf of my constituents – both in Sutton Coldfield and in the House of Commons.